British values and the Prevent duty

 The promotion of British values is firmly embedded in the work that you do.
 Check out this jargon-free blog to discover what it means for you in practice.

 This wheel shows how values, learning and development and safeguarding and welfare are all integral to the EYFS.
 It is a visual reminder that promoting and modeling British values is already part of the daily routine.
-A downloadable copy of this poster is available in the PACEY shop from just 99p.
+You can download a copy of this poster from the PACEY shop from just 99p.

-In addition to this, The Counter Terrorism and Security Act also places a duty on early years providers “to have due regard to the need to prevent people from being drawn into terrorism” (The Prevent duty), effective from 1 July 2015.
+In addition to this, The Counter Terrorism and Security Act also places a duty on early years providers “to have due regard to the need to prevent people from being drawn into terrorism” (The Prevent duty).
 Find out more about statutory guidance here.

 The Department for Education has also produced some departmental advice on meeting the new duty that you can accesss here.